Rocket League: Cross-promotions

 Psyonix teamed with Internal Drive to provide Rocket League as part of the latter's iD Tech summer educational camps for children, using the game for both recreation and for teaching elements of game design.
 In 2017, the game served as a sponsor of WWE pay-per-view events, such as Backlash, Great Balls of Fire, and SummerSlam.
 The following year, the companies announced a further partnership, with WWE cosmetic items introduced to the game in April.

 Psyonix partnered with Zag Toys to produce a series of pullback toy cars based on the Rocket League vehicles, which released in June 2017.
 Some of these included a redeemable code that can be used within the game for unique customization items.
 The developers also filmed television advertisements for Rocket League that started airing the same month.
 Alongside these ads, Psyonix offered free copies of Rocket League alongside purchase of selected Nvidia graphics cards.
 In December 2018, toy car brand Hot Wheels released a radio-controlled car (RC car) game set based on the game that features two RC cars that are controlled through Bluetooth devices, a play field, a ball containing infrared sensors for scoring purposes, and charging devices.

+In February 2022, there was announced a partnership between 7-Eleven and Psyonix, with Slurpee themed Rocket League cosmetics able to be purchased by players in-game, and Rocket League themed items being sold inside 7-Eleven stores and some subsidiaries.
+7-Eleven was also an official sponsor of the RLCS, and an event was named after the brand, the "7‑Eleven Slurpee Cup."
+A sweepstakes was offered by 7-Eleven to win a real life vehicle, the "Model 711."

 Free-to-play transition

 Psyonix transitioned Rocket League to a free-to-play model on all platforms on September 23, 2020.
 Associated with the transition, the game added cross-platform progression that covers the cosmetic items players have earned, new competitive tournaments at each rank to earn rewards, new challenges, and other features.
 The free-to-play version eliminated the need for players to have console subscription services like PlayStation Plus or Nintendo Switch Online to be able to play.
 Some changes were also made to the game's tournaments and challenge systems to help with monetization.
 Players that had purchased the game prior to the transition were given "Legacy" status and some related cosmetic items.
+One day after the game became free-to-play, it reached a peak concurrent player count on more than 1 million players.

 As part of this transition, the Windows version of the game was moved off Steam onto the Epic Games Store.
 Players that had already owned the Steam version prior to the change were still able to download, update the game and play it with cross-play with other platforms, and would continue to receive updates.